datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 In this section we will learn how install and update R along with installing and managing Rstudio sever.

-irst we must [install R](https://www.digitalocean.com/community/tutorials/how-to-set-up-r-on-ubuntu-14-04).
+First we must [install R](https://www.digitalocean.com/community/tutorials/how-to-set-up-r-on-ubuntu-14-04).
 This guide on digital ocean provides very good instructions on how to install R, but I will just include the highlights here.

 Since the default location to install R usually includes older versions, we first need to add an updated version to the advanced package tool's (APT) list located here: `/etc/apt/sources.list`.
 The exact command to use depends on your [version of ubuntu](https://cran.r-project.org/bin/linux/ubuntu/README) but for 14.04 the follow command will work: